 Launch your program

-Develop a pitch
+Develop an affiliate recruitment pitch

 Promote your affiliate program on your website